 - The Association shall be maintained through the persons and institutions of the Apostolic Episcopal Church without having a single central office.

-- The Association shall be an autonomous body subject only to the canons of the Apostolic Episcopal Church and having no affiliation or allegiance to government or governmental agencies.
+- The Association shall be an autonomous body subject only to the canons of the Apostolic Episcopal Church and Catholicate of the West and having no affiliation or allegiance to government or governmental agencies.

 - The Association shall establish, maintain and periodically review criteria for the qualitative assessment of the proper functioning of Christian and specifically Anglican institutions of education and shall accredit institutions that have met an acceptable standard in fulfilling those criteria.
 In so doing it shall take account of a wide range of sources on educational quality, having in mind not only contemporary trends but also enduring aspects of past models of Anglican education.